 Cosmetics, or makeup, have been around for a long time.
-So long that you’d have to go back 6,000 years ago to ancient Egypt to find the first historical use of pigmentation on the skin, eyes and lips.
-Today, a growing number of beauty brands and products offers consumers many options—from those founded almost 100 years ago to new brands popping up.
+You’d have to go back 6,000 years ago to ancient Egypt to find the first historical use of pigmentation on the skin, eyes and lips.
+Today, a growing number of beauty brands and products offers consumers many options, from ones founded in the last century to new brands popping up.

 While ingredients vary by type and brand, cosmetics may contain: